 Theme of the Essay

-- AI and Mathematics are naturally linked.
-We hope that through this competition, students will discover the different types of AI problems, such as search problem and representation problem, and then understand how mathematics is applied in them.
-Some examples of these mathematical tools are Linear Algebra, Bayesian Nets, Probability, Discrete Mathematics, Graph Theory, Principal Component Analysis, Regression, Multivariate Calculus, Gradient Algorithms, Optimization, Markov Chain, Transition Matrices, etc., which clearly offers diverse topics for the students to explore.
+- We hope that through this competition, students will discover the different types of mathematical models for its corresponding pandemic response purpose.
+This includes deterministic models, empirical models, and simulation models.
+They will understand how mathematics is applied through the modelling process in constructing effective model for informing health policy and increasing the efficiency in screening and tracing.
+Some examples of these mathematical tools are Differential Equations, Linear Algebra, Probability, Statistics, Discrete Mathematics, Graph Theory, Regression, Multivariate Calculus, Gradient Algorithms, Optimization, Markov Chain, Transition Matrices, etc., which clearly offers diverse topics for the students to explore.